 “The most important part of potting or planting anything is what kind of soil you’re using and that you replenish the soil every year,” says Hicks.
 “I buy mine from a company called Edible Earth, and it’s organic.
 In general, you want things that are grown in organic soil to minimize your exposure to pesticides.”
 You should avoid heavy or regular garden soil as these tend to dense up in a pot, not allowing the herb to breathe.
 Keep soil slightly moist and loose, not soggy.

-And lastly, it’s important to trim your herbs regularly so they don’t go to flower.
+And lastly, it is important to trim your herbs regularly so they do not go to flower.
 Herbs — just like hair — are more productive and grow stronger and healthier if trimmed and pruned frequently.
 “If you’re overwhelmed with trimming and pruning, you can freeze them,” says Hicks.
 “Frozen, you can use them to make bone broths or chicken stock.”
 Or to roast meat in the oven.
 Pruning them also prevents them from outgrowing their pots, and you can do this by removing individual stems or pruning the entire herb by half its weight.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.